avinash201199/Competitions-and-Programs-List/README.md

 ### How to contribute 😎<br>

 You can contribute in many ways to this repository:

 1. If you are beginner then you can contribute by improving the structure of the repository. <br>
 2. You could design a website for this repository that includes its content. <br>
 3. You could add new competitions to the list. <br>

 Take a look at the [CONTRIBUTING.md](https://github.com/avinash201199/Competitions-and-Programs-List/blob/main/CONTRIBUTING.md) file to get started.

-#### Note: before contributing, please create an issue first so that I can assign you one to work on.
+#### Note: before contributing, please create an issue first so that I can assign you one to work on

 <hr>